hotosm/tracing-guides/_posts/tips/01-01-0100-Tip-Template.md

 Tip text goes here.

 If the tip was created correctly, when looking at the tips list (http://hotosm.github.io/tracing-guides/), only this text will be seen.
+If using this template, please remember to delete all comments, i.e. the hashtags and text following it.